equinor/APS-Facies/docs/aps-user-guide/configuration-of-aps-with-ahm-using-ert/README.md

 - For each zone, select grid conformity (Should be the same as used when building the grid in RMS)

-- For each zone to be modelled, toggle on the APS parameters ERT should draw using GEN_KW or set by DESIGN_KW.
+- For each zone to be modelled, toggle on the APS parameters ERT should draw using `GEN_KW` or set by `DESIGN_KW`.

 - Save the job